Siege of Sloviansk: Insurgent withdrawal

+On the evening of 4 July a column of militants consisting of 24 units of heavy equipment, including a 2S9 Nona, assaulted a roadblock held by elements of the 25th Airborne Brigade near the Karachun hill.
+As a result of the following battle, the column was annihilated, with a T-64 tank being destroyed and several armoured vehicles damaged.
+The Ukrainian side lost one soldier killed and several wounded.

 DPR militants retreated from Sloviansk on 5 July.
 According to Ukrainian president Petro Poroshenko, he personally gave the order for the Ukrainian flag to be raised over the town.
 Separatists and Ukrainian Interior Minister Arsen Avakov both said that a portion of the rebels, including Girkin, military commander of the DPR, were retreating from Sloviansk.
 Avakov claimed that the separatists were "suffering losses and surrendering", and had lost one tank and four armoured vehicles in the retreat.
 Associated Press quoted Andrei Purgin, a spokesman for the separatists' self-proclaimed Donetsk People's Republic, as saying the rebels were evacuating.
 A rebel commander said that they were falling back to Kramatorsk.
 Captured hostages claimed to have freed themselves from Sloviansk's main police station, and confirmed the rebel retreat.
 According to Girkin, 80-90 percent of his men had escaped from Sloviansk.
 On 11 July spokesman for the National Security and Defense Council of Ukraine Andriy Lysenko claimed Ukrainian security forces had not destroyed the retreating military column because they had received information that the separatists were using human shields.

 On 5 July, the Ukrainian flag was hoisted over the city council building.
 Several hostages, including Mayor Nelia Shtepa, were freed.
+After entering the city, units of the 25th Airborne Brigade established control over the local Security Service office and the aviation college.
+Afterwards, Ukrainian troops advanced on Kramatorsk.